I Know Why the Caged Bird Sings: Identity

 Angelou uses her many roles, incarnations, and identities throughout her books to illustrate how oppression and personal history are interrelated.
 For example, in Caged Bird, Angelou demonstrates the "racist habit" of renaming African Americans, as shown when her white employer insists on calling her "Mary".
 Angelou describes the employer's renaming as the "hellish horror of being 'called out of [one's] name'".
 Scholar Debra Walker King calls it a racist insult and an assault against Maya's race and self-image.
+Cudjoe, who calls the incident "poignant", states the renaming denies Maya of her individuality, although Maya's response shocks Mrs. Cullinan into "(re)cognition of her personhood".
+King, in her discussion of the discourse production of poetic names in African American literature and its gendered difference, states that Angelou uses what King calls "name fragmentation" in this vignette.
+It also demonstrates "the subversive complexities and resistive nature of black names' deep talk when confronted with racist oppression", which is the point of the vignette.
+Angelou uses the conflicts of renaming to demonstrate that resistance to the practice and to communicate a confrontation of linguistic control, or as King puts it, "a battle for dominion and control over the naming process".
 The renaming emphasizes Maya's feelings of inadequacy and denigrates her identity, individuality, and uniqueness.
-Maya understands that she is being insulted and rebels by breaking Mrs. Cullinan's favorite dish, but feels vindicated when, as she leaves her employer's home, Mrs. Cullinan finally gets her name right.
+As King puts it, the renaming "stresses the violent effects of being renamed through the contaminating sieve of racism".

 Another incident in the book that solidifies Maya's identity is her trip to Mexico with her father, when she has to drive a car for the first time.
-Contrasted with her experience in Stamps, Maya is finally "in control of her fate".
-This experience is central to Maya's growth, as is the incident that immediately follows it, her short period of homelessness after arguing with her father's girlfriend.
+Contrasted with her experience in Stamps, Maya is finally "in control of her fate".This experience is central to Maya's growth, as is the incident that immediately follows it, her short period of homelessness after arguing with her father's girlfriend.
 These two incidents give Maya a knowledge of self-determination and confirm her self-worth.
+Her experience of homelessness also teaches her that "outside the barriers of race, all men and women are the same" and confirms her commitment to her personal growth.
+McPherson connects Maya's experiences while visiting her father with her determination and accomplishment of becoming the first streetcar conductor in San Francisco several months later.